De Rham logarithmic classes and Tate conjecture: Abstract

 \section{Abstract}

-We introduce the definition of De Rham logarithmic classes.
+We introduce the notion of De Rham logarithmic classes.
 We show that the De Rham class of an algebraic cycle of a smooth algebraic variety over a field of characteristic zero is logarithmic and conversely that a logarithmic class of bidegree $(d,d)$ is the De Rham class of an algebraic cycle (of codimension $d$).
-We deduce the Tate conjecture for smooth projective varieties over fields of finite type over $\mathbb Q$ and over $p$-adic fields for $\mathbb Q_p$ coefficients, under good reduction hypothesis.
+Moreover for smooth projective varieties, we show that there are no non trivial logarithmic classes of bidegree $(p,q)$ for $p\neq q$.
+For smooth algebraic varieties over a $p$-adic field, we also give an analytic version of this result.
+We deduce, from the analytic version, the Tate conjecture for smooth projective varieties over fields of finite type over $\mathbb Q$.